 The main term you need to understand when thinking about creating your own icon is what this exactly is and what work it has to do.
 An application icon is a graphical anchor for your service or product.
 You might think of it as a teeny part of branding that not only needs to be attractive and show up but ideally, also advise the main substance of your app.

 The “logo” word is used carelessly today.
 Application icons are different from logos.
 Yes, they both have branding-like qualities, but the goal is different.
 It’s important for designers: while logos are vector drawings made for billboards and letterheads, icons are raster-based outputs (more often) designed to look good in a square canvas at constant sizes and in concrete contexts.
-Approaches, tools, work, and therefore the success criteria are different.
+Approaches, tools, work, and therefore the success criteria are different for mobile icon design.

 Tips to design an app icon